torvalds/linux/Documentation/arch/x86/usb-legacy-support.rst

   compiled-in, too.

 Problem 2)
-  can currently only be solved by either disabling HIGHMEM64G in the kernel config or USB Legacy support in the BIOS.
-A BIOS update could help, but so far no such update exists.

-Problem 3)
   is usually fixed by a BIOS update.
 Check the board manufacturers web site.
 If an update is not available, disable USB Legacy support in the BIOS.
 If this alone doesn't help, try also adding